preranah7/Backend-Notes/README.md

      ```

 3. **Create Your Server:**
-   - Define and configure your Express application in a file (e.g., app.js):
+   - Define and configure your Express application in a file (e.g. app.js):

      ```javascript
      const express = require('express');